Financial assistance for families with children

 Child maintenance allowance

-- the parent liable for paying child maintenance has failed to pay the agreed amount of child support
+- a parent liable for maintenance has failed to pay the agreed amount of child support

-- the paternity of the child cannot be verified
+- paternity of the child has not been confirmed, or